ShawnRyuu/Automation-Trainning/README.md

 - In the `Basics` section, enter a Name and a Description for your token.
 - In the `Assign token to apps` section, click the dropdown arrows to select which apps you want to assign this token to.
 You can assign a token to as many as 20 apps.
 - Click `Save`.
 The new token appears in the list of user tokens.
 API calls containing this token can now interact with the application.

-- Click `Advanced settings` to expand the section, if needed.
-- Under `Application Tokens`, click the `Manage Application Token` link, you will find the application token string.

 ##### 4. What is application token?
 How can I get my application's token?